geosolutions-it/django-wfe/README.md

 ##### With python functions

 There are two functions defined in django-wfe which enable programmic execution and interaction with the Workflows:
-* `oder_workflow_execution()` - a function taking Workflow's database ID as an argument, and starting it's execution with the Dramatiq worker as the monitor and executor
+* `order_workflow_execution()` - a function taking Workflow's database ID as an argument, and starting it's execution with the Dramatiq worker as the monitor and executor

     ``` python
     from django_wfe import order_workflow_execution